-AC223 ACCOUNTING II (4.5 credits/60 clock hours) Accounting II further expands on the principles and procedures introduced in Accounting I. The course begins with an overview of manual and computerized accounting systems, emphasizing integrated systems using special purpose journals.
-This course continues with the topics of internal controls, banking transactions, and detailed studies of the accounting for short-term investments, receivables, merchandise inventory, notes payable, and long-term assets.
-A simulation of accounting for a merchandising enterprise is also used for reinforcement purposes.
+ACC23 ACCOUNTING II (4.5 credits/60 clock hours) Accounting II further expands on the principles and procedures introduced in Accounting I. This course continues with the topics of internal controls, banking transactions and detailed studies of the accounting for short term investments, receivables, merchandise inventory, notes payable, payroll, fixed assets and intangible assets.
+An accounting simulation for a service business is also used for reinforcement purposes.
 Prerequisite: Accounting I.